-(c) Directors may serve terms in succession.

-(d) The term of office shall be considered to begin January 1 and end December 31 of the second year in office, unless the term is extended until such time as a successor has been elected.
+- (a) All directors shall be elected to serve a three-year term. - (b) Directors may serve terms in succession. - (c) The term of office shall be considered to begin January 1 and end December 31 of the same year in office unless the term is extended until such time as a successor has been elected.